PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

     >>> # returns: [array([2.])]
     >>> comp2.run(inputs={m:1})
     >>> # returns: [array([2.])]
-    >>> # the change in the slope of m's function has propagated to the new Contexts that it executes in
+    >>> # the change of the slope of m's function propagated to the new Contexts in which it executes

 Example use-cases for Parameter set method
 ******************************************

-- Change the value of a parameter for a context that was not the last context the parameter owner executed in
+- Change the value of a parameter for a context that was not the last context in which the parameter's owner execute:

     >>> # instantiate the mechanism
     >>> m = ProcessingMechanism(name='m')